 Strong Job Market / Great Salaries

 All computing degrees are in great demand, and graduates in all of our degrees should experience a fantastic job market!
-There exists a critical shortage of computer science, business informatics, and health informatics professionals at all levels, with a projected one million more jobs than qualified graduates by 2020.
+There exists a critical shortage of computer and business informatics professionals at all levels, with a projected one million more jobs than qualified graduates by 2020.
 Our colleges and universities have been producing far fewer informatics and computer science graduates than what is needed to meet the demand.

 Informatics and computer science are projected to grow much faster than other industries over the next 10 years, according to the U.S. Bureau of Labor Statistics.
 While some niches within the field are expected to grow more quickly than others, any of the ICS majors is an excellent choice if you want a career with a solid future and high earnings.